akeneo/pim-community-dev/UPGRADE-1.5.md

 DONE:

  - The "mongodb_json" format has been moved in Catalog Bundle (not in component because rely on storage classes): Pim/Bundle/CatalogBundle/MongoDB/Normalizer -> Pim/Bundle/CatalogBundle/Normalizer/MongoDB/NormalizedData
+ - The parameters and services 'pim_catalog.mongodb.normalizer.*' have been renamed to 'pim_catalog.mongodb.normalizer.normalized_data.*'
  - The "mongodb_document" format has been moved in Catalog Bundle (not in component because rely on storage classes): Pim/Bundle/TransformBundle/Normalizer/MongoDB -> Pim/Bundle/CatalogBundle/Normalizer/MongoDB/Document
+ - The parameters and services 'pim_serializer.normalizer.mongodb.*' have been renamed to 'pim_catalog.mongodb.normalizer.document.*'

 TODO: